huynhbinh6/google-flights/README.md

 ### State Management:

-- Uses React Context for authentication
+- Uses Zustand for authentication
 - Component-level state for UI interactions
 - AsyncStorage for data persistence